 Akureyri Northeastern Region, Iceland Travel Guide

-Main bus stops are in the city center, commonly by significant landmarks like Ráðhús (Town Hall) or Hof Cultural Center.
+Main bus stops are in the city center, commonly by significant landmarks like Ráðhús (City Hall) or Hof Cultural Center.
 These central stops serve as convenient points for connecting to different parts of the city.
 Routes are designed to provide good coverage of the city's principal residential areas, the city center, and popular spots like the hospital, university, and the airport.

-No tickets or passes needed; just board.
+No admission or passes needed; just board.

 Modern buses are generally wheelchair accessible.